PantACRO4life/MC-Server-Guide/Rules.rst

     :height: 575px
     :alt: alternate text

-Admin of staff will check into your system and warn your if that append.
+Admin or staff will check in your system and warn your if that appears.

 _________________________